Maxim-Mazurok/google-api-typings-generator/gapi.client.identitytoolkit-v1/readme.md

 await gapi.client.identitytoolkit.accounts.update({  });

 /*
 Verifies an iOS client is a real iOS device.
-If the request is valid, a reciept will be sent in the response and a secret will be sent via Apple Push Notification Service.
+If the request is valid, a receipt will be sent in the response and a secret will be sent via Apple Push Notification Service.
 The client should send both of them back to certain Identity Platform APIs in a later call (for example, /accounts:sendVerificationCode), in order to verify the client.
 The bundle ID is required in the request header as `x-ios-bundle-identifier`.
 An [API key](https://cloud.google.com/docs/authentication/api-keys) is required in the request in order to identify the Google Cloud project.
 */
 await gapi.client.identitytoolkit.accounts.verifyIosClient({  });